Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 ~~~~~~~~~~~

 The ``video_format_t`` data type
-is used in the `VIDEO_SET_FORMAT`_ function to tell the driver which
+is used in the woke `VIDEO_SET_FORMAT`_ function to tell the woke driver which
-aspect ratio the output hardware (e.g. TV) has.
+aspect ratio the woke output hardware (e.g. TV) has.
 It is also used in the
 data structures `video_status`_ returned by `VIDEO_GET_STATUS`_
 and `video_event`_ returned by `VIDEO_GET_EVENT`_ which report
-about the display format of the current video stream.
+about the woke display format of the woke current video stream.

 -----